tsoutonglang/Daisy/README.md

 <h1>Daisy</h1>
-<p>Daisy bot is a new bot peronalized for the Anime & Artists Discord server!
-It's designed to have multiple purposes geared towards moderation and fun.</p>
+<p>Daisy bot is a bot peronalized for the Anime & Artists Discord server!
+It's designed to have multiple purposes geared towards moderation and fun.
+The planned release date is July 29, 2021.</p>
 <h2>Change Log</h2>
 <h3>June 27, 2021</h3>
   <p>